telerik/blazor-docs/components/validation/tooltip.md

 ## Position

-You can control the position of the validation tooltip through the `Position` paramter.
+You can control the position of the validation tooltip through the `Position` parameter.
 It takes a member of the `TooltipPosition` enum:

 * `Top` - by default the validation tooltip will render on top of the editor
 * `Bottom`